 Summary of Future Exploration Plans for the Pistol Bay Project

-Northquest has completed a total of 5,616 metres of drilling in 24 drill holes at the Vickers Target.
-The Vickers Zone has been intersected over a strike length of 200 metres.
+Northquest has completed a total of 9,399 metres of drilling in 37 drill holes at the Vickers Target.
+The Vickers Zone has been intersected over a strike length of 400 metres.
 The width of the mineralized zone as defined both by alteration facies and gold mineralization varies in width from approximately 50 to 160 metres.
-Three drill holes (PB-12-11, PB-12-21, and PB-13-02) have intersected the zone at a vertical depth of approximately 300 metres; however, most of the drill holes tested relatively shallow depths of approximately 150 metres or less.
-In the west, evidence from a single outcrop and the recently completed induced polarization (IP) and resistivity survey, suggests that the west edge of the mineralized zone subcrops in the vicinity of Section 9100 W and has a steep, south-easterly plunge.
-In the east, PB-13-10 intersected robust mineralization and alteration on Section 8800 W (44.00 metres grading 3.44 grams gold per tonne) and an IP anomaly on Section 8800 W continues to the east of that section.
-Hence, the Vickers Zone has a minimum strike length of 200 metres, a minimum vertical depth 300 metres, and it is open along strike to the east and at depth.
+Six deep drill holes have intersected the zone at a vertical depth of approximately 300 metres; however, most of the drill holes tested relatively shallow depths of approximately 150 metres or less.
+Hence, the Vickers Zone has a minimum strike length of 400 metres, a minimum vertical depth 300 metres, and it is open along strike in all directions.

-The Sako Target has had seven, widely-spaced drill holes (1,087 metres) with highlight intersections 50 metres apart of 2.00 grams gold per tonne over 6.17 metres in drill hole PB-11-13 and 1.76 grams gold per tonne over 15.53 metres in PB-12-02.
-Moreover, gold-bearing rocks have been intersected in drill holes over a strike length of 600 metres.
-An interpretation is that gold concentrations in the drill holes increase towards the east; hence, drilling is planned east of PB-12-02.
-The results of the IP/resistivity survey completed in 2013, plus the results of additional mapping and prospecting on the Sako grid, indicate that in the central part of the grid there are two branches of an IP anomaly that are coincident both with gold-bearing surface rock samples and with gold-bearing drilling intersections.
-The IP anomaly has a nominal strike length of 1,100 metres.
+The Sako Target has had 10, widely-spaced drill holes (1,557.06 metres) with highlight intersections of 2.00 grams gold per tonne over 6.17 metres in drill hole PB-11-13 and 1.76 grams gold per tonne over 15.53 metres in PB-12-02.
+Moreover, gold-bearing rocks have been intersected in drill holes over a strike length of 600 metres and the target appears to be in the same stratigraphy approximately 6 kilometres east of the Vickers Zone.
+The objective of future work at the Sako Target will be to determine if the gold-bearing stratigraphy links up with the Vickers Target.
+That work will most likely involve geochemical surveying, reconnaissance IP surveying, and scout drilling.

 The Defender Target was discovered in the 2013 prospecting program.
 The target consists of an interpreted F1 syncline with sulphidation of the primary iron formation on the limbs.
 Rock samples contain up to 2.13 grams gold per tonne.
 An HLEM survey was completed on a 16.36 kilometre grid late in the summer and it was determined that there are several conductive anomalies associated with the south limb and axis of the fold.
 Several good exposures of parasitic folds with thickened hinge lines crop out in the target.
 Accordingly, future drilling is planned for the target which would test the down dip nature of the gold-bearing surface samples and test the thickened, synclinal fold hinge.